kayzenkayzen/IdukayRNProgrammingTest/README.md

 #### Run the app on ANDROID

-Run the below command on project root folder
+Run the below command on the project root folder

 ```
 npx react-native run-android